ifm/documentation/GeneralDoc/docker.md

 ### 2. Upload the public key to the VPU

 Uploading the public (`.pub`) ssh key to the VPU is achieved via the ifm3d api/library.
-The device configuration include also a parameter for authorized keys: `authorized_keys`.
+The device configuration also includes a parameter for authorized keys: `authorized_keys`.

 ```json
 "network": {